-As you can see, Wisefund does not have a very long track record.
-It’s one of the smallest P2B (peer-to-business) lending platforms in Europe, compared to other market player Crowdestor.
+Wisefund does not have a very long track record.
+It’s one of the smallest P2B (peer-to-business) lending platforms in Europe, compared to another market player Crowdestor.
 Wisefund can be best compared with Monethera, which was also founded in 2019.

 Wisefund shares some of the statistics on their website, however, we could not find any information about the average portfolio size, which gave us a good reason to reach out to Wisefund and test their customer support.